metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_configuration_v1alpha1_manifest.md

 - `name` (String) Name the name of the binding.
 - `value` (Map of String) Value value of the binding.

+Optional:

+- `compiler` (String) Compiler defines the default compiler to use when evaluating expressions.

 <a id="nestedatt--spec--catch--command--clusters"></a>
 ### Nested Schema for `spec.catch.command.clusters`